siriusdemon/Rare/book/src/index.md

-# Rare: build your own RISC-V emulator in Rust
+# Rare: Rust A Riscv Emulator
 RISC-V 模拟器教程

 This tutorial is based on [Asami's excellent tutorial](https://book.rvemu.app).
 Although the author haven't finished it, she have already separated the code into 10 stages, which makes this tutorial become possible.